julian-barker/reading-notes/201/linux-cmds.md

 - Undoing:
     - `u` - Undo the last action (you may keep pressing u to keep undoing)
     - `U` (Note: capital) - Undo all changes to the current line
-- **Note: commands in this section were taken directly from ryanstutorials.net**

 ## Wildcards